unibo-spe/spe-slides/content/extra/kubernetes/_index.md

 - For testing purposes, Kubernetes can be installed on a single machine using [minikube](https://minikube.sigs.k8s.io/docs/start/)
   - single-node Kubernetes cluster
   - works on Windows, Linux and macOS
-  - runs inside a VM/container, on your choice
+  - runs inside a VM, a container, or on the bare-metal, on your choice
   - not suitable for production environments
   - comes with a set of built-in plugins to be installed, for example:
     - Metrics Server